 1.1.
-In order to verify the declared [Peak or sustained] vehicle system power during in-service conformity for each vehicle, the test procedures for [Peak or sustained] vehicle system power as described in UN Regulation No. 177 shall be used.
+In order to verify the declared Peak and sustained vehicle’s system power during in-service conformity for each vehicle, the test procedures for Peak and sustained vehicle’s system power as described in UN Regulation No. 177 shall be used.

 1.2.
 Types of tests